Enforcement, Fines & Penalties

 Complementary Citation Waiver

 As a courtesy to our newly arrived students, faculty and staff, Parking Services extends a complimentary citation waiver should a new student, faculty or staff person receive any Class 1 Violation citation within 30 days of their arrival on our campus.
-If this happens to you, take the citation to UAF Parking Services in Room 114 in the Facilities Services Building and request a complimentary waiver of the citation fee.
+If this happens to you, take the citation to UAF Parking Services in Room 116 in the Eielson Building and request a complimentary waiver of the citation fee.
 Once your status is confirmed, the citation will be changed to a warning.
 No appeal is necessary.
 Welcome to UAF.

 Parking Services is solely responsible for enforcement of parking regulations for UAF.
 Parking Services enforcement after hours, weekends and during University holidays is supported as set out below: